-Notes to the Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Years ended September 30, 2014 and 2013
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Three month period ended December 31, 2014 and 2013 (Unaudited)

 Financial assets with fixed or determinable payments are classified as loans and receivables, such as accounts receivable.
 This category excludes any derivative assets, or assets that are quoted in active markets.
 Loans and receivables are initially recognized in the consolidated statement of financial position at fair value plus directly attributable transaction costs, and subsequently measured at amortized cost using the effective interest rate method, less any impairment losses.
 Trade and other receivables fall into this category.